 Some hotels put up great deals during the oppressive heat of August and July.
 If you’re sensitive to heat, do not come to Las Vegas in the summer.
 People say, “It’s a dry heat.” but so is an oven.

 Ironically, if you are coming during the summer, pack a light sweatshirt for when you’re inside the casino, restaurants, and hotels.
 Most buildings are blasting air-conditioning all day, and it can get a little chilly inside.

 What is the coldest month in Las Vegas?

-If you plan on coming for the big New Year’s Eve celebration, bring lots of layers.
+Bring lots of layers if you plan on coming for the big New Year’s Eve celebration.
 January is the coldest month in Las Vegas, with an average high temperature of 59° and lows of 28°.
 The second coldest month is December, which makes for chilly holidays.

 Temperatures start to dip in the middle of October until early April, which is one of the best times to visit Las Vegas if you’re not interested in using a pool.
 During the fall and winter, hotel prices are often more affordable on the weekends.

 I like to call this time of the year “hiking season” because it’s the perfect weather to put on a light jacket and go explore Red Rock Canyon, Valley of Fire, and the trails at Lake Mead.
 It’s the best time to visit Las Vegas for outdoor activities and events.